Female sterilisation is also known as tubal ligation or 'getting your tubes tied'.

 Where can I get it from and how much does it cost?

-The waiting list on the NHS may be quite long and so it is also possible to pay for private treatment, which costs from around £1000 to £1385.
+The waiting list on the NHS may be quite long; however, it is also possible to pay for private treatment, which usually costs more than £1,000.